cmajor-lang/cmajor/README.md

 To build Cmajor requires a host with suitable compilers, and with support for Cmake.
 For MacOS, a recent XCode is required, whilst Windows requires VS2019.
 Linux builds have been successfully built using both clang and gcc v8 and above.

-When cloning the Cmajor repository, you need to ensure you have also pulled the submodules, as there are a number for third party libraries and some pre-built LLVM libraries.
+When cloning the Cmajor repository, you need to ensure you have also pulled the submodules, as there are a number for third party libraries.

+### Use of CPM

+The pre-built LLVM libraries have been recently moved to using cpm (https://github.com/cpm-cmake/cpm.cmake), and so you can take advantage of this by caching a local copy of the LLVM libraries by configuring the CPM_SOURCE_CACHE environment variable to point to a suitable cache directory.
+Please read the documentation to find out how to do this.

+We will likely move away from using sub modules and using CPM for our dependencies as this is beneficial to people using worktrees.

 ### Building on MacOS